 Only one of these investors isn’t a gambler, the third one.

 Investing in real estate has to make sense for an investor's overall financial situation because it’s a long-term investment, with potential tax benefits and opportunities to use large amounts of leverage backed by real assets.

 In real estate, market timing isn’t as important as other asset classes.
 Sure, it can help, but the key to success is to invest wisely with long time horizons.

 Awning is in the busiest markets when measured by investor activity and offers the most immediate opportunities for high-quality, high-yielding, and quickly appreciating investment.

-The role of an Awning advisor is not to convince investors to buy in one market that the company operates in.
+The role of an Awning agent is not to convince investors to buy in one market that the company operates in.
 The Awning team is here to enable investors to transact in the markets that they are most interested in.
 Awning is expanding into new markets.
-Connect with an Awning advisor and let them know which markets are most enticing right now.
+Connect with an Awning agent and let them know which markets are most enticing right now.

-Awning advisors don’t push a location on investors, they explore it together.
+Awning agents don’t push a location on investors, they explore it together.
 Awning is a buy-side brokerage, so it is focused on the long-term success of investors that work with us.

 No, Awning doesn’t require investors to sign an exclusive agreement to discuss, find, offer, or purchase a property.
 State-mandated disclosures will be presented when required, as they should be by any agent you are discussing this type of information with.